 8. Get creative with equipment

 There's also a range of field equipment that you can find around the map as you go, which can help you out in a pinch.
-Whether it's field cover to block an enemy's sightline, the Dead Silence perk to make you quiet for a spell, or more, there are a lot of ways these can help.
+Whether it's field cover to block an enemy's sightline, the Dead Silence field upgrade to make you quiet for a spell, or more, there are a lot of ways these can help.

-One fun new tactic that's been discovered involves the field drone you can find.
+One fun tactic that's been discovered involves the field drone you can find.
 If you use the drone, and a teammate has C4 equipped, they can actually drop the C4 on the drone to turn it into a miniaturised, mobile bomb.
 Try it out for yourself, and let's hope Infinity Ward doesn't patch it out.

 9. Exploit the Gulag